Tile School: Tile vs Glass in the Kitchen, Which is Best For You?

 - If your backsplash transitions into the wall or is turning a corner, we offer tile trim options in every style for a seamless installation.
 Its also customizable to suit your needs (get in touch with one of our Design Consultant for details).

-- Our Recycled Tile is made of over 70% recycled materials, while both White and Recycled clay bodies are sourced in the United States and handcrafted in our Aromas, CA. factory.
+- Our Recycled Tile is made of locally sourced materials and is handcrafted in our Aromas, CA. factory.

 Ceramic Tile in the Kitchen Cons